juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 ![Labeling](/images/labeling.png)
 *Figure 3.
 A. Easy.
 B. Harder since it was unclear if only the white (bloodpool) should be annoted or that the tissue should be interpreted like sponge C. Chamber only partly surrounded by LV tissue D. and E. Uncommon confusing cases .*

-After I trained a segmented on the 100 patients and made a first submission (#3 at that time while the competition was already 2 months underway my confidence of my approach grew.
+After I trained a segmenter on the 100 patients and made a first submission (#3 at that time while the competition was already 2 months underway my confidence of my approach grew.
 That motivated me to improve my segmenter and label more images.
 Most people call this boring work but I actually enjoyed the labeling.
 Even if you are out of ideas you still have the feeling that you are making progress.
 Also many high-payed overworked cardiac experts must devote a large portion of their time to this work.
 I figured that if I did my work right my effort would be neglectable to the effort that could be spared with the final solution.
 I did However notice more and more diminishing returns for every new batch I labeled.

 Like everyone I started to notice the outlier patients that were the biggest barrier to get a higher score.
 At first I wanted to apply [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) to boost hard examples by taking images from other frames than 1 and 12.
 However, with all the discussion on the forums about wat was and was not allowed I was afraid that people might think that I was actively targetting the test-test with the extra examples so I dropped this idea.
 However, I think an improvement is possible by boosting hard examples.

 ## Image segmentation with the U-net architecture (built in MxNet)
 When search the literature 2 months ago on image segmentation with CNN's there is no clear "winner" architecture.
 There were the reasonably successful [sliding widow approaches](http://people.idsia.ch/~ciresan/data/ISBI2012.pdf).
 However, from first hand experience I knew they were a bit cumbersome to use and far from perfect.
 The benchmark example provided by Mike Kim used a [fully convolutional neural net](http://www.cs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf).
 These are easier to use but they tend to give a rather coarse resolution when you go deep.
 There are some papers about using [conditional random fields or recurrent nets](http://www.robots.ox.ac.uk/~szheng/papers/CRFasRNN.pdf) as a post processing to improve the detail.
 However, both approached did not really appeal to me due to the added complexity.
 Also in this example there were only two classes.
 [Here](https://github.com/kjw0612/awesome-deep-vision#semantic-segmentation) us an exaustive list of various approaches.

-It was a lucky accident that I stubled upon the paper on the [u-net architecture](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
+It was a lucky accident that I stumbled upon the paper on the [u-net architecture](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
 This architectured allowed for more detail in the segmentation by using shortcut connections from the i'th layer to the n-i'th layer.
 They presented a number of impressive results and as far as I could see the person that came up with the architecture now works for Google Deepmind.
 To me that proved that appearantly he was on to something.
 Below is a schematic overview.

 ![U-net](/images/unet.png)
 *Figure 4.
 U-net architecture*